 You are eligible for membership in the Retirement System (the "System") if you are an active employee, at least 18 years of age, who has passed all required medical examinations and other requirements of the City.
-You are eligible for the System after you have completed a one-year probationary period of employment with the City.
+You are eligible for the System after you have completed the academy.